Previously: Common knowledge topples a dictator. Dreams get weird in the age of Psi.

 She bolts across East 8th Street, but I am hundreds that pour out of buildings.
 Why does she run from me?
 Why does she not want me?

 She hurries into the subway where she knows I cannot reach her.
 Too much electromagnetic interference.
-I know this because I am her.
-I am also the one who intercepts her there, using my brawn to press her head against the wall with a chloroform cloth.
+I know she thinks this because I am her.
+I am also Alexei, the man who intercepts her there.
+As Alexei I use my brawn to press her head against the wall with a chloroform cloth.
+As Alexei, I regret this action because I still love her, but sometimes you must hurt the ones you love.
 Once she has fallen, I take her body in one arm, her black briefcase in the other, and board the downtown 6 train.

 What is happening?